kennethbaillie/critcare-test/lothiancriticalcare/1a74f8f7b8b7e871b413c4697f68b4401fbacdf0/guidelines/offline_README.md

 - Tom Craven
 - Gregor McNeill

-Additional users can be added by any of these people.
-The compute load is currently beneath the threshold for the github "free" tier so there is no cost to uploading new guidelines.
+Additional users can be added by any of these people and cost $44/year.

 # Advanced use